technicat/TootSDK/FORK.md

 - TootClient.connect() returns the retrieved instance
 - For HTTP requests with no body, set content-type to nil and if no body, content-length to 0 (previously just for sharkey)
 - Removed extra setting of content-type to application/json (should happen appropriately when query is created)
-- Removed unsupported flavour checks (handle this at the calling level via Platform)

 ## ScheduledPost